Published: Nov 16, 2018Time to read: 3mins Category: Learning

 NetDimensions LMS’ single-tenant architecture enables each production site to have its own instance of the application, database and web server.
 We opted for single-tenancy because it guarantees that client data is completely separate from that of other clients.

-This same single-tenant architecture allows us to offer more deployment options than any other provider in the industry—allowing for SaaS, on-premise, portals and mobile solutions that are unique and support organizations delivering the solutions they need for their workforces.
+This same single-tenant architecture allows us to offer more deployment options than any other provider in the industry.
+This allows for SaaS, on-premise, portals and mobile solutions that are unique and support organizations delivering the solutions they need for their workforces.